1950s Tripod Bedside Lamp

 These lights were made in Germany by VEB Leuchtenbau from Lengefeld.
 On the socket is a label with written on it: je fassg.
 60 W = je fassung 60 Watt, German for: Each socket 60 Watt.
 Together with the logo of the company.

-One of the most famous lights produced by VEB Leuchtenbau is the Kontrast floor lamp, designed by Lutz Rudolf in 1961.
+One of the most famous lamps produced by VEB Leuchtenbau is the Kontrast floor lamp, designed by Lutz Rudolf in 1961, when he was 25.
 The manufacturer himself doubted the success of “this thing” and planned only a small number of pieces.

 However, the production was carried through until 1975, in which 11,000 pieces were produced.
 The GDR citizens at that time were fortunate that the product landed mainly on the domestic East German market, which was not the case with all the design objects.
 Despite colorfully designed variants, the majority of customers opted for the original, simple-white design of the lampshades of this floor lamp.

-Other designers that worked for VEB Leuchtenbau are: Peter Beyer, Klaus Neubert, Theo Schröder, Christian Wagner…
+Designers that worked for the VEB Leuchtenbau companies were, among others:Lutz Rudolf, Peter Beyer, Udo Domröse, Klaus Neubert, Andreas Kuhnhardt, Theo Schröder, Hans-Jürgen Weiß, Christian Wagner…